 Don’t panic (just yet).
 Look at this:

 None of what Berners-Lee suggested was groundbreaking.
-In fact, most of it was based on existing and much more feature rich and complex protocols and languages.
+Most of it was based on existing, more feature-rich, complex protocols and languages.

-Hypertext and Hyperlink are a bit of a mouthful, but they are straightforward concepts (nowadays at least).
-The word hyper comes from Greek and means over or beyond, so hypertext is a text that as some other texts beyond it, connecting them you have the hyperlinks or just links for short.
+Hypertext and Hyperlink are a mouthful, but they are straightforward concepts (nowadays, at least).
+The word hyper comes from Greek and means over or beyond, so hypertext is a text that has some other texts beyond it.
+Connecting them, you have the hyperlinks or just links for short.

-But going back, what he delivered was an easy to learn and very forgiving document language, coupled with a simple internet protocol to share those documents between servers and the user’s computer.
+But going back, what he delivered was an easy-to-learn and forgiving document language, coupled with a simple internet protocol to share those documents between servers and the user’s computer.

-It turned the web into something anyone with a computer and internet connection could access, and the simplicity gave a lot of regular but passionate folk, the power to create their websites.
+It turned the web into something anyone with a computer and internet connection could access.
+The simplicity gave a lot of regular but passionate folk the power to create their websites.

 Wait, I came here to learn how to code!

-Yes, my googly-eyed friend, I promised you a journey and so far all you were given was a look into the past but trust me, knowing how HTML came to be will, in fact, help us in our upcoming task.
+Yes, my googly-eyed friend, I promised you a journey, and so far, all you were given was a look into the past, but trust me, knowing how HTML came to be will help us in our upcoming task.

-It also sheds a bit of light into why you have likely already heard a fellow engineer stating that writing HTML and CSS is not programming.
+It also sheds light on why you likely heard a fellow engineer stating that writing HTML and CSS is not programming.
 It is, albeit a very basic subset of what full-blown programming languages can achieve.

 Now let’s get practical and start from the basics! 👨💻👩💻